lauren2255/credit-risk-classification/README.md

+## Credit Risk Classification Through Logistic Regression
-## A model that can identify the creditworthiness of borrowers was created using financial data in order to predict healthy loans or loans that have a high risk of defaulting.
+A model that can identify the creditworthiness of borrowers was created using financial data in order to predict healthy loans or loans that have a high risk of defaulting.
 The following specifications were followed in creatin gthe model.

 Read the lending_data.csv data from the Resources folder into a Pandas DataFrame.
 A model that can identify the creditworthiness of borrowers was created using financial data to predict healthy loans or loans that have a high risk of defaulting.
 The following specifications were followed in creating the model.